MetanoKid/coding-scars/_drafts/log-window-1.md

 Our `LogEntryList` control takes any `IEnumerable` object as its `ItemsSource` and displays it.
 The `View` relies on the `ViewModel` notifying of a data change to update its visual representation.
 So, if we used a `List<LogEntry>` we'd see nothing when we add a new item: it doesn't notify anyone.

 WPF comes with an interesting collection called `ObservableCollection<T>`.
-It knows how to notify of a data change of the collection itself (an element is added or removed).
+It knows how to notify of a data change in the collection itself (an element is added or removed).
 So, open `MainWindow.xaml.cs` and add this property in the `MainWindow` class:

 {% highlight c# %}
 public ObservableCollection<LogEntry> LogEntries;